not-my-segfault/nowpm/README.md

 the words are taken at random, and all lowercased (we're testing typing speed, not how fast and how often you can edge over to shift)

+attached is also a file (`words`) containing 1000 random words on newlines. feel free to use it as the dictionary file, or to remove it and use your own

 # install instructions

 - clone the repo to your system